 - Undertake all necessary examinations and checks for the audit and issue of the statutory audit certificate of the Company's accounts.
 The following must be checked, in particular: - The correctness of the accounting records and documents supporting those records; - When deemed convenient and in the manner considered adequate, the extent of cash and stocks of any kind of goods or assets owned by the Company or received as collateral, deposit or otherwise; - The accuracy of the financial statements; - Whether the accounting policies and valuation criteria adopted by the Company lead to a correct assessment of the assets and profits; - Immediately report by registered letter to the chairperson of the Board of Directors the facts in its possession that it considers indicate serious difficulties in the pursuit of the Company's object, including repeated non-payments to suppliers, bad debts, issuing cheques without sufficient funds, failure to pay Social Security contributions or taxes.
 Request that the Chairman of the Board of Directors, in the event no reply was made to a letter or request or the reply received was deemed unsatisfactory, the convening of the Board of Directors to meet, with the statutory auditor present, to appraise the facts and take the appropriate decisions.
-If the meeting is not held or if the adopted measures are not deemed adequate to safeguard the interests of the Company, it must require, by registered letter, that a General Meeting is convened to appraise and decide on the facts contained in the mentioned registered letters and the minutes of the above-referred meeting of the Board of Directors.
+In the event that the meeting does not take place or if the measures adopted are not deemed adequate to safeguard the interests of the Company, request, by registered letter, that a General Meeting be convened to assess and deliberate on the facts outlined in the aforementioned registered letters and the minutes of the Board meeting referred to above.